justicecanada/otto/setup/README.md

 # Appendix: Development Team Guide

-For developers who want to emulate and test the scripts within a Docker container:
+To develop and test the scripts / terraform / kubernetes manifests, a VS Code devcontainer as well as a plain Docker image are provided.
+Ensure that you set the environment variables to a non-production test environment.

 ## Prerequisites